BSc (Hons) Construction Management

 Why study Construction Management at Liverpool John Moores University?

-- Accredited by the Chartered Institute of Building (CIOB) and the Royal Chartered Institution of Surveyors (RICS)
+- Fully accredited by the Chartered Institute of Building (CIOB) and the Chartered Association of Building Engineers (CABE)

 About your course